 Combined allowance: £500,000 each

-If you were to die before your wife, leaving your share of your joint estate to her, there would be no inheritance tax (IHT) to pay.
-This is because inter-spouse/civil partner transfers are exempt from IHT - leaving your wife with assets valued at £1 million.
+If you were to die before your spouse or civil partner, leaving your share of your joint estate to them, there would be no IHT to pay.
+This is because inter-spouse/civil partner transfers are exempt from IHT - leaving your partner with assets valued at £1 million.

-If your wife was to die in the tax year 2020/21, with the intention of leaving the family home to her children, she could claim unused allowances from your death.
-Including her own allowances, she (or more accurately, those inheriting her estate) would be entitled to claim:
+If your spouse was to die in the tax year 2022/23, with the intention of leaving the family home to their children, they could claim unused allowances from your death.
+Including their own allowances, they (or, more accurately, those inheriting their estate) could claim: